narzau/quest-logger-fe/README.md

-# ADHD Quest Tracker - Frontend
+# Quest Logger - Frontend

 A gamified task tracker Progressive Web App (PWA) designed specifically for people with ADHD.
 This application transforms ordinary task tracking into an engaging, game-like experience inspired by video game quest logs.